WB21 bank boss faces lawsuit by US regulator

 On top of this, his verified account on Instagram has 1.2 million followers.
 His bio says “Entrepreneur, Investor, Genius.”
 That comes with a fake award ceremony, the “Banker Award 2018”.

 The SEC says there is no such banking empire.
-WB21, and its tech for international payments, was just a circumvention of banking regulations designed to disguise his clients’ identities.
+WB21, and its tech for international payments, was just a circumvention of regulations designed to disguise the clients’ identities.
+The SEC also says that Gastauer “repeatedly lied to banks” and made a series of false claims in dealing with various organisations.

 The first defendant named in the SEC’s case is Roger Knox, who allegedly ran an operation to enable corporate insiders at public companies to fraudulently sell their stock.